 Bird’s Eye View of Liaison Office, Branch Office and Project Office

-A company incorporated outside India has an option to have office in India by way of a liaison office, a branch office and a project office.
+A company incorporated outside India have an option to have an office in India by way of a liaison office, a branch office, and a project office.
 These offices can be set up in India subject to fulfillment of certain conditions and within the framework of the Reserve Bank of India.
 An overview of these entity structures is as under:

 1. Liaison Office

 A Liaison office (‘LO’) also known as a representative office can be established in India to promote or facilitate the business of the parent company in India.
-A LO acts as a communication channel between the foreign headquarters and an Indian company.
-A LO cannot engage in revenue generating activities in India and therefore operating expenses of a LO are met by the Head Office from outside India through foreign inward remittances.
+An LO acts as a communication channel between the foreign headquarters and an Indian company.
+An LO cannot engage in revenue generating activities in India and therefore operating expenses of an LO are met by the Head Office from outside India through foreign inward remittances.

-A LO is primarily set up by the foreign company in order to create brand awareness about it’s head office, promote business activities and explore market opportunities for it’s head office in India.
-A LO collects information about the possible market opportunities, provides information about the foreign company – it’s products and services to prospects in India.
+An LO is primarily set up by the foreign company to create brand awareness about it’-s head office, promote business activities and explore market opportunities for it’s head office in India.
+An LO collects information about the possible market opportunities, and provides information about the foreign company – it’-s products and services to prospects in India.